 Is your practice beginning to feel stagnant?

-Maybe the goals you had for your medical office are constantly falling short, or turnover is high, or patient retention is down.
+Maybe the goals you had for your medical office are constantly falling short, perhaps turnover is high, or patient retention is down.
 Whatever the reason, you can’t afford to be stuck in a monotonous routine when it comes to your medical practice.

 Let’s explore some questions that need to be asked to determine if it’s time for a practice makeover and what to do if it is.